vlaranjo/Vasconomics_Materials/Articles/Vegetarians_in_the_World/README.md

-This folder is where the materials used in the Article: "Vegetarians in the World".
+This folder includes the materials used in the Article: "Vegetarians in the World".